-Joint Parties stated that they spent substantial time considering the costs and benefits of aligning DEC's and DEP's use of amortization for their DSM/EE operations and maintenance (O&M) expenses.
-They noted that DEC does not amortize these expenses, while DEP generally amortizes post-2015 O&M expenses over five years for residential customers and three years for non-residential customers.4 According to Joint Parties, they considered several scenarios, using a number of assumptions, to estimate the bill impact of ending or reducing the amortization periods.
-Their calculations indicated that ending the amortizations for new program costs entirely in 2022, when the revisions to the Mechanisms would go into effect, would result in overall residential bill increases of approximately 2.50% in that year, and increases of approximately 2.25% to 3.00% for different classes of non-residential customers.
-Reducing the period of amortization to two years instead of ending it would decrease the amount of rate increase to approximately 1.00% -1.20% for two years for residential customers and approximately 0.67% - 0.95% for two years for the different classes of non-residential customers.
-Further, the Joint Parties stated that they reviewed the impact of reducing the amortization period to three years, which they estimated to increase residential bills by approximately 0.50% for three years and non-residential bills by approximately 0.13% for two years.
-Finally, the Joint Parties' calculations indicated that after a period of time the increase in bills caused by ending or reducing the amortization periods would end, with the duration of the temporary increase varying under each of the scenarios above and by customer rate class from two to seven years.
+2.50% in that year, and increases of approximately 2.25% to 3.00% for different classes of non-residential customers.
+Reducing the period of amortization to two years instead of ending it decreased the amount of rate increase to approximately 1.00% -1.20% for two years for residential customers and approximately 0.67% - 0.95% for two years for the different classes of non-residential customers.
+Finally, the Joint Parties reviewed the impact of reducing the amortization period to three years, which they estimated to increase residential bills in the neighborhood of 0.50% for three years and non-residential bills by approximately 0.13% for two years.

+The Joint Parties' calculations also indicated that after a period of time, the increase in bills caused specifically by ending or reducing the amortization periods would end.
+The duration of the temporary increase varies under each of the scenarios above and by customer rate class, but could be anywhere from two to seven years.